The roles of an accountant and a bookkeeper are fairly similar. There can be a lot of crossover in the services they offer.

 A bookkeeper will usually take responsibility for the day-to-day recording of financial transactions and handling basic financial processes.

-An accountant, on the other hand, does more analysis and provides financial advice on the basis of that analysis.
+An accountant does more analysis and provides financial advice on the basis of that analysis.

 Which is best for your business?

-A bookkeeper is essential for ensuring that you have a bedrock of solid financial and accounts management and that your day-to-day processing and transactions are running smoothly.
+A bookkeeper is essential for maintaining high-quality financial records.
+Bookkeepers will manage your accounts and make sure your day-to-day processing and transactions run smoothly.